tyh835/PyJam/README.md

 `jam setup bucket <name>` - Create and configure an S3 bucket for static site hosting.
 Only configures the bucket if it already exists.

+- `--region` specifies the AWS region to setup the S3 bucket.

 `jam setup domain <name>` - Create and configure a Route53 domain records for S3 or CloudFront.

 - `--s3`: create records to point to S3 hosted website with corresponding domain name.
 NOTE: bucket name must be the same as domain name.